Author: Heming, Thomas

 Biography:

-The only reliable source for information about Heming (sometimes Hemming) is an entry in Alumni Oxonienses which identifies him as the son of Thomas Heming of Alcester, Warwickshire, gentleman, who matriculated at Magdalen Hall on 15 May 1812 at the unusually advanced age of 31.
-No birth record has been found but his parents, Thomas Heming and Elizabeth Harper, both of Alcester, had married there in 1774.
+He was baptised on 1 Jan.
+1778 at Alcester, Warwickshire, the son of Thomas and Elizabeth (Harper) Heming, who had married there in 1774.
+He matriculated at Magdalen Hall, Oxford, on 15 May 1812 at the unusually advanced age of 31.
 Newspaper reports indicate that by 1810 his father was farming at Cookhill near Alcester and selling off property in the area.
 In 1814, however, he was declared insolvent and his property was first subject to auction and then was put in trust to pay his debts.
 In the meantime the son at Oxford, perhaps planning to take a degree and become a clergyman, published his poem, which met with sarcastic reviews and advice to the author to “choose some other occupation.”
 Heming developed a second string as a writer on biblical geography with two prose works (1816, 1818) still by “T. Heming of Magdalen Hall, Oxford.”
 He did not stay to take a degree, however, and it is not known what became of him.
-There was a man of this name (Hemming) with this birthdate still living in the vicinity of Alcester at the time of the Census in 1841 and 1851 but his occupation is given as “Labourer,” which seems improbable.
-The name was not uncommon in the district and in any case he might have moved away to find suitable work.
+Death notices refer to him simply as "Esq." and "author."
+He died of palsy at Durham on 13 Dec.
+1841 at the home of the Rev. George Townsend, a canon of Durham Cathedral.
 (Alumni Oxonienses; ancestry.com 19 Apr.
-2022; findmypast.com 19 Apr.
-2022; Worcester Journal 3 May 1810, 10 Nov.
+2022; findmypast.com 28 Jan.
+2025; Worcester Journal 3 May 1810, 10 Nov.
 1814, 24 Nov.
-1814)
+1814; LES 16 Dec.
+1841; OUCH 18 Dec.
+1841; death cert.; information from AA) HJ

 Other Names: